mattiamari/reddit2wallpaper/README.md

   -download_dir string
         Directory in which to save wallpapers -minheight int
-        Minimum height for the photo to download (default -1) -minwidth int
+        Minimum height for the photo to download -minwidth int
-        Minimum width for the photo to download (default -1) -subreddit string
+        Minimum width for the photo to download -ratio_height int
+        Aspect ratio height
+  -ratio_width int
+        Aspect ratio width
+  -subreddit string
         Name of the subreddit to use (default "EarthPorn") -top_posts